-While it is true that this program is a good way to learn some machine architecture and also helps with understanding core operating systems code, my main excuse is that it is fun.
+This program is a good way to learn some machine architecture and also helps with understanding core operating systems code and computer virus coding, but my main excuse is that it is fun.
 The expressions marked in red are what make the trick work (although the color doesn’t matter -) ).
+The first version is for X86-64 and the second version is for Arm64.

 int one(void);